School Enrollment and Exit Date: WISEdata

 - Summer School: There is no summer enrollment or attendance data sent to WISEdata.
 DPI only wants enrollment and attendance for the regular school year.
 For each student who completes in the summer, it must be reported as a completion for the previous school year; it shouldn’t be rolled into the following school year.
 Summer HSC Exit status would be on the student’s prior year enrollment record.
 According to WI state law, if a student doesn’t complete his or her coursework and doesn’t get a diploma until after the start of the next school year, the student would count as a graduate in that following school year.

-There must be a logical relationship between enroll dates and exit dates within and across schools and between these dates and the current transaction date.
+There must be a logical relationship between enrollment dates and exit dates within and across schools and between these dates and the current transaction date.

 - Assignment of a student's record to a school and district